Tiny Core Linux: System requirements

 A Pentium II CPU and 128 MB of RAM are recommended for Tiny Core.

 Design philosophy

-The developers describe TCL as "a nomadic ultra small graphical desktop operating system capable of booting from cdrom, pendrive, or frugally from a hard drive."
+The developers describe Tiny Core as "a nomadic ultra small graphical desktop operating system capable of booting from cdrom, pendrive, or frugally from a hard drive."
 As of version 2.8.1, the core is designed to run primarily in RAM but with three distinct modes of operation: